Welcome to the Holland Society

 Jonathan Doucette

-Jonathan has been a member of the Holland Society of New York since 2021 and has served as Secretary since 2023.
+Jonathan has been a member of the Holland Society of New York since 2021.
+He served as Secretary during 2023-2025 and as Vice President since 2026.
 Jonathan grew up not far from where his ancestor Lubbert Gysbertsen Van Blarcom arrived at Rensselaerwyck in 1634.

 Professionally, Jonathan is a Group Art Supervisor.
 His 10+ year career in advertising has included working at BBDO, Grey, and McCann.
 He is a member of the Union League Club and the Down Town Association.
 He is actively involved with additional hereditary societies between New York and Massachusetts.